Options as Silver Bullets: Valuation of Term Loans, Inventory Management, Emissions Trading and Insurance Risk Mitigation using Option Theory: Fundamentals and Related Literature

-(Adner and Levinthal 2004) describe the distinction between real options and the broader class of sequential decision-making processes.
-(Trigeorgis 2005) discusses a comprehensive example of the use of real options and its implications for flexible decision making.
-(Bollen 1999) develops an option valuation framework that explicitly incorporates product life cycles.
-(Lambrecht and Perraudin 2003) consider preemption (cases when a firm fears that a competitor may seize an advantage by acting first) under incomplete information; (Trigeorgis 1993) deals with the nature of option interactions and the valuation of capital budgeting projects possessing flexibility in the form of multiple real options.
+Bollen (1999); Adner \& Levinthal (2004); Trigeorgis (2005); Cuypers \& Martin (2010) describe the distinction between real options and the broader class of sequential decision-making processes including examples of the use of real options and frameworks that explicitly incorporate product life cycles.
+Lambrecht \& Perraudin (2003) discuss preemption, cases when a firm fears that a competitor may seize an advantage by acting first, under incomplete information.
+Trigeorgis (1993) deals with the nature of option interactions and the valuation of capital budgeting projects possessing flexibility in the form of multiple real options.
+Tong \& Reuer (2007); Belderbos \& Zou (2009); Loulianou et al. (2021) consider real options portfolio perspectives on foreign affiliate divestments and risk implications within multinational firms.
+Lee \& Makhija (2009) consider the effect of domestic uncertainty on the real options value of international investments.
+Chi et al. (2019); Trigeorgis \& Tsekrekos (2018) are detailed reviews about real options in international business and operations research settings.